jmanteau/lprims-netautomation/TP.md

 * Connect it from the management switch to your bridged VM interface (normally eth0).
 An easy way to check that, is to console the management switch and use the ```mac``` command.
 If this is properly connected you should learn others MAC addresses from your local network.

 * Launch the devices.

-If you have an error on the launch for IOS routers, do the following on GNS3 VM shell:
+** If you have an error of permissions on the launch for IOS routers, do the following on GNS3 VM shell:

   ```
   sudo su
   chmod +x /opt/gns3/images/IOU/*
   ```
+** If you have an error of licence follow the instruction of this link [](https://awal.pro/generate-cisco-iourc-license-on-gns3-vm-using-python-3/)

 * Connect by console to them